gmethvin/standard-methods/README.md

 You can also use `equalsAllVals` and `hashCodeAllVals` to use *all* vals owned by the class rather than just those in the constructor.
 Note that this does not include vals defined in a superclass.
 Generally superclass vals can be handled by using `equalsAllVals(this, that) && super.equals(that)` and `hashCodeAllVals(this) ^ super.hashCode`.
 Contributions are welcome if someone wants to provide a more elegant solution.

 Note: the macros are primarily meant to be used in a method of the class on which they are used, but `equals` and `hashCode` will work elsewhere as long as all the necessary methods are public.
 In other words, the macros for `equals` and `hashCode` themselves do not depend on the scope, since the instances used are passed directly, but the code they generate might not work due to privacy restrictions.
-The `toStringConstructorParams` macro simply referenced the unprefixed constructor params, so it must be used within the class where it is needed.
+The `toStringConstructorParams` macro simply references the unprefixed constructor params, so it must be used within the class where it is needed.

 ## License